-Zone of Benefit Study
+Zone of Benefit

 The water district protects and replenishes local groundwater supplies to ensure water supply reliability for Santa Clara County.
-Management of the sustainable groundwater supply is funded by groundwater charges, which are applied to groundwater pumpers within zones benefitting from district activities.
+Management of the sustainable groundwater supply is funded by groundwater charges, which are applied to groundwater pumpers within zones benefiting from district activities.
 These activities include replenishing groundwater with local and imported surface water, monitoring and protecting groundwater from pollutants, and constructing, operating, and maintaining facilities that help sustain groundwater supplies.